Rethinkers/awok/docs/awok_model.md

 ###Units of Knowledge
 awok defines a __unit of knowledge__ to be any of the following:
-* a simple statement, for example statement A that x is y, or statement B that y is z.
+* A __fact__: a simple statement, for example statement A that x is y, or statement B that y is z.
-* a statement about other statements, for example statement C that if A is true B is true
+* A __rule__: a statement that relates the truth of one statement to that of another statement, for example statement C that if A is true B is true
-* a conjunction of statements, for example statement D composed of statement A and statement C.
+* A __position__: a statement which is a conjunction of statements, for example statement D that statement A and statement C.